-Removed from MJ’s signature number 23 at the heel — in lieu of the nuanced number 45 which references his Birmingham Barons and post first retirement jersey number — many expect the release this weekend to quickly become Nike’s best-selling sneaker of all time, eclipsing 2016’s Air Jordan 11 “Space Jam” which currently holds top billing.
+Removed from MJ’s signature number 23 at the heel — in lieu of the nuanced number 45 which references his Birmingham Barons and post first retirement jersey number — many expected the release this weekend to quickly become Nike’s best-selling sneaker of all time, eclipsing 2016’s Air Jordan 11 “Space Jam” which held top billing.

 First released in 1996, re-released in 2001, again in 2008 for the “Countdown Pack” and finally in 2012, historically, the “Bred” 11s carry deep-seated sentiment as Jordan and the Bulls powered past the Seattle Supersonics for another NBA championship while he donned this patent leather masterpiece.

-In reference to the Air Jordan 11 “Concord” release this weekend, on December 8, it differs from past editions beyond the iconic jersey number at the heel.
+In reference to the Air Jordan 11 “Concord” release last year, it differs from past editions beyond the iconic jersey number at the heel.
 It’s by far the tallest Air Jordan 11 yet.
 Remastered materials are largely attributed to the heightened stance of Tinker Hatfield’s storied patent leather construction, as it canvasses more real estate in the latest editions of the silhouette.

 Jordan Brand has not confirmed a return of the Air Jordan 11 “Bred” for 2019.
 However, new reports refute #45 tagging and in fact see the first remastered retro version of the “Playoff” Air Jordan 11 sporting #23.